8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230401/content.md

 	- *Negative correlation: 16 to 24 percent; target of 20.*
 	- *Low correlation: 16 to 24 percent; target of 20.*

 Mark 2 and 3's low correlation targets stay at 0 percent.
 Mark 4 increases low correlation by introducing 10 percent gold (half of The Golden Butterfly's 20 percent) and brings short-term assets to 10 percent by introducing 4 percent short-term treasuries.
-Mark 5, from a Univeral Portfolio perspective, becomes the variation of The Golden Butterfly.
+Mark 5, from a Universal Portfolio perspective, becomes the variation of The Golden Butterfly.
 I say variation only because, at this point, we're planning to modify short-term assets to include cash, and unless I can convince my employer to have a total stock market fund in the 401k plan, the S&P 500 will be there.

 Of course, the world could change dramatically by the time any considerations for short-term treasuries and gold come into play.

+Toward the end of March, some dividends paid out.
+The newly introduced small-cap value fund was up the previous day and I was able to put in 3 limit orders:

+1. Market price;
+2. 2 cents over;
+3. 1 percent down;

 ## Health and wellness